tokich6/smart-brain-frontend/README.md

 The back end code can be found in the smart-brain-api repository.

-Please follow the attached url to view the live application.
+Please follow the attached url above to view the application live.

 Registration/SignIn is required.
 The face recognition app uses the Clarifai API Face Detection Model.